seapath/svtrace-ansible/README.md

 systemctl disable timemaster.service
 ```

-3. PTP variables are correctly configured in your Seapath performance tool inventories
+3. PTP variables are correctly configured in your svtrace-ansible inventories
 files; See README file in `inventories/` directory.
 In particular, make
 sure `ptp_manual_configuration` is defined.
 4. Finally, you can run the playbook `configure_latency_tests.yaml` using: